-Intelimer Polymer Systems
+Intelimer Latent Catalyst Polymer Systems

 Landec has developed latent catalysts useful in extending pot-life, extending shelf life, reducing waste and improving thermoset cure methods.
 Some of these latent catalysts are currently being distributed by Akzo-Nobel Chemicals B.V. through our licensing agreement with Air Products.
-The Company has also developed Intelimer polymer materials useful in enhancing the formulating options for various personal care products.
 The rights to develop and sell Landec's latent catalysts and personal care technologies were licensed to Air Products in March 2006.